sbm-11-SFDC/rt-aaidc-project2-multiagent/README.md

-# 📚 Multi-Agent Publication Reviewer & Recommendation System (AAIDC — Module 2 / Production-Ready Version — Module 3)
+# 📚 Multi-Agent Publication Reviewer & Recommendation System (AAIDC — Module 3 Production-Ready Version)

 This repository contains a production-ready multi-agent AI system that analyzes GitHub repositories, evaluates the quality of their documentation, and produces structured improvement recommendations.